- Hiking GPS

 - Best waterproof GPS: Garmin GPSMAP 78sc

 Beyond that?
-Check out our 10 best GPS tracker for hiking options in the section above and do your research.
+Check out our 10 best GPS trackers for hiking options in the section above and do your research.
 There are lots of great options out there, so make sure you get the model that best fits your particular needs and desires.

 Of course, just having a great handheld GPS hiking tracker is not enough for getting the most out of your hiking adventures.
 Just keeping from getting lost, after all, won’t necessarily keep you from other potential issues.